ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 > [IAsyncAction](/uwp/api/Windows.Foundation.IAsyncAction) CapturePreviewAsync([CoreWebView2CapturePreviewImageFormat](corewebview2capturepreviewimageformat.md) imageFormat, [IRandomAccessStream](/uwp/api/Windows.Storage.Streams.IRandomAccessStream) imageStream)

 Captures an image of what WebView is displaying.
 When CapturePreviewAsync finishes writing to the stream, the Invoke method on the provided handler parameter is called.
-This method fails if called before the first ContentLoading event.
+This method fails if called before the first [CoreWebView2.ContentLoading](corewebview2.md#contentloading) event.
 For example if this is called in the [CoreWebView2.NavigationStarting](corewebview2.md#navigationstarting) event for the first navigation it will fail.
 For subsequent navigations, the method may not fail, but will not capture an image of a given webpage until the [CoreWebView2.ContentLoading](corewebview2.md#contentloading) event has been fired for it.
 Any call to this method prior to that will result in a capture of the page being navigated away from.

 ### ClearServerCertificateErrorActionsAsync

 > [IAsyncAction](/uwp/api/Windows.Foundation.IAsyncAction) ClearServerCertificateErrorActionsAsync()

+Clears all cached decisions to proceed with TLS certificate errors from the [CoreWebView2.ServerCertificateErrorDetected](corewebview2.md#servercertificateerrordetected) event for all WebView2's sharing the same session.